HPC-dev-acc/mario-demo/docs/10-requirement.md

   - *User story*: As a developer or tester, I want collision boxes for all objects and characters visible so I can place elements accurately.
   - *Success*: Enabling design mode draws green outlines around every object, the player, and NPCs.

+- **URS-016: Predictable player width**
+  - *Scenario*: The player squeezes through narrow gaps or past NPCs.
+  - *User story*: As a player, I want my character's width to stay consistent regardless of action so collisions feel fair.
+  - *Success*: The player's collision edges do not expand or shrink when idling, running, or sliding.

 ## SRS
 ### Functional Requirements (FR)
 **Navigation / Launch**